 4. What about political advertising — does that make a difference?
 This year we’ve seen that, in spite of all that Citizens United money going to Romney, he is, as of today, running behind Obama in national opinion polls and in most of the swing state polls.
 The research shows that political advertising can significantly impact an election, but only under certain circumstances: when the candidates are unknowns, and when one candidate greatly outspends the other.
 Moreover, the impact of a political ad tends to be short-lived.
 So, even though Romney has much more Citizens United-related money than Obama, it looks like its impact has been minimal, because Obama is nothing if not rather well-known.

-6) The research points to one more factor that can make a difference, and though it’s hard to measure, it is well worth a mention.
+6) The research points to one more factor that can make a difference, and though it’s hard to measure it precisely, it is well worth a mention.
 That factor is the get-out-the-vote effort.
-As Donald Green and Alan Gerber’s important book, Get Out the Vote, documents, GOTV efforts significantly increase turn-out.
+As Donald Green and Alan Gerber’s important book Get Out the Vote documents, GOTV efforts significantly increase turn-out.
 Person-to-person contact is most effective, but phone calls, direct mail, and the like can also make a real difference.

 So if at some point, during this long, hard slog of an election season, you’ve canvassed door-to-door, attended a phone banking party, volunteered to drive people to the polls, or even just did some old-fashioned envelope stuffing, give yourself a pat on the back.
 You’ve shown good citizenship, and chances are, the work you did had a real-world impact.
 Now you can feel free to kick back, get together with some friends, and experience the drama and nail-biting excitement of watching the final round of a tough, fierce, closely matched political race!

 Washington Monthly depends on donations from readers like you.